 The sole engine offering was a 211-hp turbocharged 2.0-liter 4-cylinder engine, mated to an 8-speed automatic transmission and standard all-wheel drive.
 Optional dynamic steering and Drive Select systems tailored the Allroad's electric power steering, transmission, throttle, and shock settings for sporty or comfortable driving at the driver's request.
 In 2015, output was raised to 220 hp.

-Among luxury features, the Allroad's standard equipment list includes leather upholstery; a choice of wood or aluminum trim; 19-inch wheels and tires; satellite radio; MMI, Audi's multi-media interface, complete with iPod/USB connectivity; a power tailgate; adaptive headlights; a panoramic sunroof; Bluetooth; Bang & Olufsen audio; and a navigation system.
+Allroad standard equipment included leather upholstery; a choice of wood or aluminum trim; 19-inch wheels and tires; satellite radio; Audi's Multi Media Interface (MMI) complete with iPod/USB connectivity; a power tailgate; adaptive headlights; a panoramic sunroof; Bluetooth; Bang & Olufsen audio; and a navigation system.

-The Allroad is one of several 2013 Audi vehicles to adopt the brand's Connect suite of telematics.
-With a monthly subscription, Audi Connect customers can tap into a built-in 3G connection that turns the Allroad into a rolling wireless hotspot for up to 8 devices, and to enable Google local searches via MMI.
-The connection also feeds input to the navigation system to render maps from Google Earth and Google Street View in stunning, crisp detail.
-Other links to satellite data bring in real-time traffic and weather information.
+The second-generation Allroad was one of several Audi vehicles to adopt the brand's Connect suite of telematics.
+With a monthly subscription, Audi Connect tapped into a built-in 3G connection that turned the Allroad into a rolling wireless hotspot for up to eight devices and enabled Google local searches via MMI.